 I started taking pictures of those waves, of the edge between water and earth at a very young age.
 I have had a camera in my hand ever since.
 The play of light through lens to film and then digital sensor became my canvas and my paint.
 For me, photography, is more than snapping photos, it is a spiritual practice.

 I was trained first as an engineer, steeped in the hard sciences, and math.
 But after years in that world I found myself longing for mystery, variety, and people.
 I was trained second as a theologian and poet; and ordained as an Episcopal priest.
 The Episcopal church is Christian, in the tradition of the Anglican church.
 It is often defined by what it is not.
 It is not evangelical, not literal, not homophobic, not anti-woman.
 I prefer to define it by what it does well, mystery.
 Within it I have found a tradition that makes my artist’s heart happy.

-I love making art (bad or not), teaching, cooking, eating (I love eating), and a really good shade of lipstick.
+I love making art (bad or not), teaching, cooking, eating (I love eating), a good book, a good dog, and a fireplace with a cat, and I love a good shade of lipstick.